emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 (`U`, which must extend `T`).
 While the second, catch-all signature, accepts plain predicates, and returns a collection of the same type `T` as the input.

-Here's maybe a more motivating example, something else than options:
+Here's a more motivating example, with something else than just options:

 ```javascript
 const canvas = Option.ofNullable(document.getElementById("myCanvas"))